 1. Secure Boot

 This tutorial aims to provide an in-depth analysis of the secure boot feature on the DA1469x Bluetooth SoC.
-In contrast to other Renesas BLE devices, the boot loader of the DA1469x supports secure boot and so, there is no need for invoking a secondary boot loader.
-On top of that, the embedded OTP memory contains a special area where secure keys are stored.
+The boot loader of the DA1469x, the DA1459x and DA1470x, supports secure boot and so, there is no need for invoking a secondary boot loader.
+On top of that, the embedded OTP memory contains a special area where secure keys are stored and can be securely locked to prevent reading and (over)writing.
 Three groups of product keys are supported, each consisting of up to 8 different keys.
 The size of each key is 256-bits in length.
 Following is a brief description of the aforementioned three groups of product keys:

-QSPI FW Decryption Keys Area (Payload): This memory area holds symmetric keys utilized by the secure-QSPI controller for decrypting, on-the-fly, the FW image.
+QSPI FW Decryption Keys Area (Payload): This memory area holds symmetric keys utilized by the secure-QSPI controller for on-the-fly decrypting of the firmware image during execution.

 Note

-Signature Keys Area (Payload): This memory area accommodates asymmetric keys stored in pairs of private-public keys.
-The private key is used for generating a digital signature based on the target FW image.
-The public key is invoked by the BootROM code to authenticate and verify the validity the signed FW image
+Signature Keys Area (Payload): This memory area accommodates the public asymmetric keys.
+The public key is invoked by the BootROM code to authenticate and verify the validity of the signed firmware image.
+The private key of the asymmetric key pair is used for generating a digital signature of the target firmware image.

 Figure 1 Product Keys - OTP Area